clux/provision/README.md

 ### node
 Gets specified version of node, makes, installs locally.
 Leaves a pre-compiled folder of that node version in ~/Downloads for quick version switching.

+### llvm
+The entire llvm toolchain; llvm, clang, clang extras, compiler-rt.
+Prepares for a global install, and leaves a pre-compiled version in ~/Downloads for version switching.

 ### shell
 Prepares shell shortcuts, PATH extensions and npm auto-completion.